-Two little simple words each on its own, put together they make for one huge concept.
+Two little simple words each on their own put together make for one huge concept.
 One not to be taken lightly.
-It’s like a mysterious puzzle, with scattered parts on an ever lasting search to be whole!
+It’s like a mysterious puzzle, with scattered parts on an ever-lasting search to be whole!
 Nahhhh… I don’t subscribe to that idea.

 As you move from one age range box to another, your options decrease.
 Or so they have you believe, adding to the stress of it all.
 It’s already almost a burden to find the right mate, more so when you have a ticking clock over your head and people nagging ‘what’s wrong with you?
 Why aren’t you married yet?’

 I still remember being a fresh graduate when I planned one Valentine’s day to attend a gala dinner run by my alumni chapter.
 I was single.
 I was going alone.
 My friends told me I was crazy and shouldn’t do something like this to myself!
 I defied the odds and went.
 Got to meet some really good people whom I’m friends with still today, almost 14 years later.
 If you are single, and you want to go out, make sure you take one very important thing with you… your friends.

 You are never alone.
 Dare to put yourself out there along the path of doing what you love in life… and along that path is where you will meet your soul mate.
 Wherever you are in the world, there’s someone out there for you.

 Someone awesome enough to want to be with you.
 But my question to you now is, ‘who do YOU need to BE, so you can attract that person to you?’

 If you are 25, 35, or 45, single, and don’t want to be so, take some time to ponder that question and then go out there and Be You!
 Age doesn’t matter.
 Stop with the excuses that you run in your head like a broken record and get on with it, play a new tune.
 One that you actually love… who knows, you might very well find someone who will come and sing along with you!